ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 ## Step 3.
 Deploy to {{site.data.keyword.cloud_notm}}
 {: #deploy-starterkit}

-Click **Deploy to Cloud** on the App details page, select a deployment environment, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.
+Click **Configure continuous delivery** on the **App details** page, select a deployment target, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
-They're customized to the deployment environment you choose, whether it's [Kubernetes](/docs/containers/container_index.html#container_index), [Cloud Foundry](/docs/cloud-foundry-public/about-cf.html#about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry/index.html#about), or [Virtual Server (VSI)](/docs/vsi/vsi_index.html).
+They're customized to the deployment environment you choose, whether it's [Kubernetes](/docs/containers?topic=containers-container_index), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).

 After you select your deployment environment, open the pipeline component of your new toolchain to start the initial build and deployment process so that you can see your new app in minutes.

 All toolchains that are created from an {{site.data.keyword.cloud_notm}} Developer dashboard are configured for automatic deployment.
 {: note}

 To deploy your app with the command line, use `ibmcloud dev deploy`.
-For more information, see [Creating and deploying apps by using the CLI](/docs/apps/create-deploy-cli.html#create-deploy-app-cli).
+For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli).